bilal-fazlani/commanddotnet/docs/Help/help.md

 Segments that do not apply for a command are not included.

-For example, the last line are only included when a command has subcommands and "Options also available for subcommands:" is only included when options defined in parent commands can be provided in subcommands.
+For example, the last line is only included when a command has subcommands and "Options also available for subcommands:" is only included when options defined in parent commands can be provided in subcommands.